istd50043-2023-spring/cohort_problems/cc10/lab10.md

 ### Setup PyDoop in your Hadoop cluster

 Prerequesite: You have setup your hadoop-spark cluster using flintrock.

-By default, the Hadoop cluster produced by FlintRock does not enable Yarn.
+By default, the Hadoop cluster produced by FlintRock does not enable **Yarn**.
 Jobs are executed as stand-alone mode.
 PyDoop cannot run in stand-alone mode.
 To enable YARN on a FlintRock Hadoop cluster, requires more work.
-Some of the following steps were adopted from `https://github.com/nchammas/flintrock/issues/175`.
+Some of the following steps were adopted from `https://github.com/nchammas/flintrock/issues/175`. **This will be useful for later labs too, so good to install. **

 1. Check out the script `setup_pydoop.sh` and configuration files `yarn-site.xml` and `mapred-site.xml` from the `~/git//istd50043-2023-spring/cohort_problems/cc10/` folder.